Biography

 Paint landscapes, lunch, travel.
 Before Covid we were fortunate enough to visit far flung lands such as Patagonia, the Galapagos, Namibia and the Far East.
 We’ve been privileged to be able to help several girls from the Darjeeling hills through tertiary education and enjoyed visiting them In India whenever we can.

-Will there be more books starring Beth Slater?
+Are there more books starring Dr Beth Slater?

 Who are your favourite authors?

-Too many to mention!
-A mix of serious stories for dark nights and frivolous delights for planes and holidays.
+I have dozens!
+I like serious stories for dark nights and frivolous tales for planes and holidays.
 Fiction?
-Christopher Brookmyre (aka as half of Ambrose Parry along with his medic wife, Marisa Haetzman), Steig Larsson (skilful depiction of women, abuse and socio-cultural problems), Joanne Harris (evocative portrayals of identity and women’s issues), Philippa Gregory (the best for historical novels on women), Stella Rimington (a great spy storyteller), Peter May (a page turning expert), Sebastian Faulks (again great women) and Andrea Camilleri (Italy, food, wine, sun, idiosyncratic characters- it’s all there).
-In biographies, the timeless Moon’s a Balloon by David NIven and Michelle Obama’s Becoming stand out.
-For non- fiction, Guns, Germs and Steel by US professor Jared Diamond is an eye-opening read.
+Christopher Brookmyre (aka as half of Ambrose Parry along with his medic wife, Marisa Haetzman), Steig Larsson (skilful depiction of women, abuse and socio-cultural problems), Joanne Harris (evocative portrayals of identity and women’s issues), Philippa Gregory (the best for historical novels on women), Stella Rimington (a great spy storyteller), Peter May (a page turning expert), Sebastian Faulks (again great women) and Andrea Camilleri for Italy, food, wine, sun and daft characters.
+I also like the timeless Moon’s a Balloon biography by David Niven and Michelle Obama’s Becoming while Guns, Germs and Steel by US professor Jared Diamond is an eye-opening read.

-Two past authors I’ve loved whom you rarely hear about now are Taylor Caldwell (Dear and Glorious Physician (St Luke) and The Arm and The Darkness (Cardinal Richelieu) who wrote rich, well-researched atmospheric novels.
-And John Verney, kid’s books well ahead of their time with environmental themes and his own spidery delightful illustrations.
+Authors I’ve loved whom you rarely hear about now are Taylor Caldwell (Dear and Glorious Physician on St Luke and The Arm and The Darkness on Cardinal Richelieu for well-researched, atmospheric novels and John Verney, delightfully spider illustrated kid’s books ahead of their time with environmental themes.